rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 Example: `London : printed for George Eversden, at the Mayden-head in St. Pauls-Church yard, 1657`

-<a name="4.20.9.1">4.20.9.1</a> If the resource bears only a statement relating to distributor, or multiple such statements, generally assume the distributor to also be functioning as publisher.
+<a name="4.20.9.2">4.20.9.2</a> If the resource bears only a statement relating to distributor, or multiple such statements, generally assume the distributor to also be functioning as publisher.
 Treat the statement as a publication statement.

 ## 4.20.91 Statements relating to publication, distribution, etc. and to manufacture

 <a name="4.20.91.1">4.20.91.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.

-<a name="4.20.91.2">4.20.91.2</a>If a distribution or manufacture statement is grammatically separable, treat the statement as a [distribution statement](/DCRMR/books/ppdm/Distribution-statement/) or [manufacture statement]((/DCRMR/books/ppdm/Manufacture-statement/).
+<a name="4.20.91.2">4.20.91.2</a> If a distribution or manufacture statement is grammatically separable, treat the statement as a [distribution statement](/DCRMR/books/ppdm/Distribution-statement/) or [manufacture statement](/DCRMR/books/ppdm/Manufacture-statement/).

 <a name="4.20.91.3">4.20.91.3</a> If the statements are grammatically inseparable, transcribe them as a publication statement.

-London : Printed for the author, and published by J. Bew, Pater-Noster-Row, MDCCLXXIX
+Example: `London : Printed for the author, and published by J. Bew, Pater-Noster-Row, MDCCLXXIX`

 Example: `Boston : Printed by Robert Hodge, for Nathaniel Coverly, in Newbury-Street, [1782]`